Stem Cell Therapy for Stroke Recovery: How Does It Work?

 Stem Cell Therapy Is Not Necessary for Stroke Recovery

 Therefore, when you continue participating in therapy and performing repetitive practice of movements, you stimulate the brain and promote functional recovery.
 Rehabilitation after a stroke can occur even if it has been decades since your initial injury.

-At Flint Rehab, we’ve heard the success stories first-hand.
+At Flint Rehab, we receive many first-hand success stories.
 For example, one patient who used MusicGlove hand therapy improved his hand function 24 years post-stroke.
-Another patient recovered from paralysis 7 years post-stroke by using FitMi home therapy.
-The brain’s neuroplasticity is ongoing and regaining function to participate in daily life is always possible.
+Another patient recovered from paralysis 7 years after his stroke by using FitMi home therapy.
+The brain’s neuroplasticity is ongoing, and improving function to participate in daily life is always possible.

 Understanding Stem Cells for Stroke Recovery